 The foreign students generally arrive in the first week of August, for a two-week stay.
 Many activities are planned for the students during their stay in Longmont.

-All applicants must participate in a family orientation meeting with at least one parent scheduled for Sunday, January 18th, 2013 and an individual interview scheduled for Saturday or Sunday, February 2nd and 3rd, 2013.
+All applicants must participate in a family orientation meeting with at least one parent scheduled for Saturday, October 26th, 2013 and an individual interview scheduled for Sunday, November 3rd, 2013.
 You will need to bring with you to your interview a copy of your school attendance record and the signed Program Expectations form that will be given to you at the family orientation meeting.
 The interview panel will make the final selections, and students/parents will be informed of their status within one week of the individual interviews.
-The selected ambassadors and at least one parent will be expected to attend a meeting scheduled for Sunday, February 10th, 2013 for more specific information and to begin planning fundraising, orientation sessions and other activities.
+The selected ambassadors and at least one parent will be expected to attend a meeting for more specific information and to begin planning fundraising, orientation sessions and other activities.